Stuffed Pork Tenderloin is the perfect easy holiday meal. Though it has a few simple ingredients and is simple to make, it is a show stopper!

 First make the filling by sautéing bacon, then garlic, and shallots.
 Add in mushrooms and cook them until tender.
 Finally add spinach and allow it to wilt.

-Next take a pork loin that you have trimmed the excess fat from.
+Next take a pork tenderloin that you have trimmed the excess fat from.
 It should be really easy to peel off.
 Don’t spend a lot of time on this, just the extra.

 (The strip of fat you see in the photo below is what is left after peeling off a thick section.)

 Now cover it with another piece of plastic wrap.
-Using a meat tenderizer or a rolling pin, flatten out the pork loin until it is about 1/2 inch thick.
+Using a meat tenderizer or a rolling pin, flatten out the pork tenderloin until it is about 1/2 inch thick.

 Remove the top layer of plastic wrap and add on the spinach and mushroom filling that you prepared.

-Carefully roll the loin up, and use toothpicks to hold it together.
+Carefully roll the tenderloin up, and use toothpicks to hold it together.

-Place the stuffed pork loin toothpick side down on a rimmed baking sheet that is lined with parchment paper.
+Place the stuffed pork tenderloin toothpick side down on a rimmed baking sheet that is lined with parchment paper.

 Slather with extra virgin olive oil, kosher salt, and freshly ground black pepper.
 We want to season the outside, so give it a good sprinkle without going overboard.